tarunmanoharann/LearnHorizon/README.md

 #  LearnHorizon School Website

-This project is a website for Springdale School, built using React, TypeScript, and Vite.
+This project is a website for LearnHorizon School, built using React, TypeScript, and Vite.

 ## Table of Contents